Billy Smith (ice hockey)

 William John Smith (born December 12, 1950) is a Canadian former professional ice hockey goaltender.
 He won four Stanley Cups with the New York Islanders and was the first goalie to be credited with a goal in the NHL.
 In 2017 Smith was named one of the 100 Greatest NHL Players in history.

 Playing career

 NHL beginnings

-Smith was drafted by the Los Angeles Kings in the 5th round of the 1970 NHL Amateur Draft from the Cornwall Royals of the QMJHL.
-He played two seasons with the Kings' minor league affiliate, the American Hockey League's Springfield Kings, and spent a brief stint with the big-league Kings after winning a Calder Cup for Springfield in 1971.
+Smith was drafted by the Los Angeles Kings in the fifth round of the 1970 NHL Amateur Draft from the Cornwall Royals of the QMJHL on June 11, 1970.
+He played two seasons with the Kings' minor league affiliate, the Springfield Kings of the American Hockey League, and won the Calder Cup with Springfield in 1970-71.
 He made his NHL debut with the Los Angeles Kings on February 12, 1972, at the Montreal Forum.
-L.A. lost the game 6-5.
+The Kings lost 6-5 to the Canadiens.
 Smith faced 48 shots that afternoon, yielding the winning goal to Guy Lafleur with 22 seconds remaining in the game.
-He was drafted in the 1972 NHL Expansion Draft by the New York Islanders; he was the second player picked by the team.

-After sharing goaltending duties with Gerry Desjardins for two years, he got the starting job all to himself in 1974–75 when Desjardins bolted to the World Hockey Association.
-That season, he led the Islanders to their first playoff appearance.